aPatient97/featureflorals2.0/README.md

 # featureflorals2.0
-Feature florals website with server submodule
+Feature florals website build with React and NodeJS